 ExpandingHorizons: The Law in Emerging Contexts

 Beyond traditional mechanics, the basic speed law reverberates through fields that may at first seem unrelated.
-In practice, in biomechanics, researchers dissect how runners modulate stride length and cadence to optimize velocity while minimizing joint stress.
+In biomechanics, researchers dissect how runners modulate stride length and cadence to optimize velocity while minimizing joint stress.
 By quantifying the interplay of muscular force and ground reaction, they reveal how subtle adjustments in timing can dramatically alter acceleration and deceleration profiles.

 Looking Forward